Back

 3D instance segmentation of a pine forest — each tree colored by its predicted instance label

-Knowing how many trees you have and where each one starts and ends is the foundation of every inventory decision.
-Stocking density, thinning prescriptions, growth projections — all of it starts with a count.
-Manual delineation doesn't scale.
-Automated methods have historically required LiDAR.
+Knowing how many trees are in a stand, and where each one begins and ends, is foundational to inventory work.
+Stocking estimates, thinning prescriptions, and growth projections all start with an accurate count.
+Manual delineation does not scale, and automated methods have historically required LiDAR.

-We took the same Gaussian Splat reconstruction described in our height validation — a standard camera drone, no LiDAR — and ran it through a transformer-based segmentation pipeline.
-Every splat receives two labels: a semantic class (ground, trunk, foliage, low vegetation) and an instance ID identifying which tree it belongs to.
+For this study, we used the same Gaussian Splat reconstruction described in our height validation — generated from a standard camera drone, with no LiDAR — and ran it through a transformer-based segmentation pipeline.
+Each splat receives two labels: a semantic class (ground, trunk, foliage, low vegetation, or other/unclassified) and an instance label that indicates whether the splat is background (not part of a tree) or belongs to a unique tree ID.

 Loading 3D reconstruction